Routine health outcomes measurement: Mortality as an outcome measure

 Perhaps because of instances of scandalously poor care (for example at the Bristol Royal Infirmary 1984-1995) mortality data have become more and more openly available as a proxy for other health outcomes in hospitals, and even for individual surgeons.
 For many people, quality of life is a greater consideration so factors such as physical symptoms, psychological, emotional and spiritual, and information and support needs may take greater precedence.
-Therefore, as an indicator of the quality and safety of health care institutions, mortality remains important, but for an individuals, it may not be the key goal.
+Therefore, as an indicator of the quality and safety of health care institutions, mortality remains important, but for individuals, it may not be the key goal.